Guinea pigs are lovely pets, and you have to know how to tame a guinea pig.

 However, good enough amounts of vitamins A, D, and E are also important.

-Poor diets for guinea pigs have been associate with muscular dystrophy, metastatic calcification, problems in pregnancy, diet deficiencies, and tooth problems.
+Poor diets for guinea pigs have been associated with muscular dystrophy, metastatic calcification, problems in pregnancy, diet deficiencies, and tooth problems.

 Eaters about sparkling fruits and veggies after learning early in life are no longer appropriate to consume, and their ingesting conduct may be hard to exchange after maturity.

-They do not respond well to unexpected adjustments to their diet, and they may stop consuming and starve as opposed to receive new food sorts.
+They do not respond well to unexpected adjustments to their diet, and they may stop consuming and starve as opposed to receiving new food sorts.

 A steady supply of hay is usually encouraging, as guinea pigs feed constantly and might broaden bad habits if food isn’t always present, along with chewing on their hair.

 Due to the fact, their enamel develops continuously (as do their nails, like people), they automatically gnaw on things, lest their teeth become too huge for their jaw (not unusual trouble in rodents).